-We expect the pace of decline in operating costs to remain slow.
-Dexia group pointed out the need to upgrade its IT and operating systems to be able to complete a runoff that will span more than 10 years.
-Regulatory costs, including the contribution to the

-Single Resolution Fund, also weigh heavily on its profitability, representing around 30% of the bank's total operating expenses.
-At the same time, Dexia group has been taking measures to adapt its infrastructure to the runoff management of its assets while minimising operational risks.
+The pace of decline in operating costs will likely remain slow.
+Minimum investment is needed to maintain operating systems to be able to complete a runoff that will span more than 10 years.
+Regulatory costs, including the contribution to the Single Resolution Fund, also weigh heavily on its profitability, representing around 30% of the bank's total operating expenses.
+Dexia group has been taking measures to adapt its infrastructure to the runoff management of its assets while minimising operational risks.
 These measures include the outsourcing of the back-office and IT services to a third-party service provider (Cognizant), which also involved staff transfers to this company.
-These measures will ultimately increase Dexia group's flexibility vis-avis its cost structure.
+These measures, together with the reduction of operations carried out outside the headquarters, will ultimately increase Dexia group's flexibility vis-a-vis its cost structure.

-The assigned Profitability score of caa1 reflects our expectations that the group will continue to generate losses over the outlook horizon.
+The assigned Profitability score of caa1 reflects our expectations that the group will continue to generate recurring losses over the outlook horizon.